oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_domain_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The home region for the domain.
+                                            <div>The home region for the identity domain.
 See <a href='https://docs.cloud.oracle.com/Content/General/Concepts/regions.htm'>Regions and Availability Domains</a> for the full list of supported region names.</div>
                                             <div>Example: `us-phoenix-1`</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>